Geometry-Aware Scene Configurations for Novel View Synthesis: Introduction

 \section{Introduction}

-Recent advances in Neural Radiance Fields (NeRF)~\cite{nerf} enable casual users to obtain an immersive experience observing 3D objects or scenes only from image observations.
-The geometric information is implicitly encoded through the spatial distribution of density and radiance in a highly efficient manner.
-However, NeRF representations, along with various data structures~\cite {instant-ngp, plenoctrees, plenoxels, k-planes, dvgo}, have limited expressive power to encompass the infinite resolution of large-scale scenes.
-Simply expanding the spatial range to unbounded scenes~\cite{nerf++, mip-nerf360, egonerf} cannot efficiently account for the complex layouts.
-Furthermore, synthesized results from hand-held observations of everyday environments often degrade due to the lack of measurement rays, compared to typical benchmarks composed of forward-facing views or surrounding views of objects within a bounding box.
+\IEEEPARstart{R}{ecent} advances in Neural Radiance Fields (NeRF)~\cite{nerf} enable casual users to obtain an immersive experience of observing 3D objects or scenes only from image observations.
+The geometric information is implicitly contained in a pre-defined volumetric structure that encodes the spatial distribution of density and radiance in a highly efficient manner.
+The typical benchmark datasets assume regular distribution of measurement rays, e.g., forward-facing views of an object in front, or surrounding views of objects within a bounding box.
+With sufficient regularization from multi-view consistency, the novel-view synthesis results demonstrate impressive performance in nearby views.
+However, hand-held trajectories capturing everyday environments yield highly irregular patterns of observations, which often lead to degraded performance.
+Modeling large-scale indoor scenes with sparse observations from casual capture, therefore, entails unconventional geometric configurations for novel-view synthesis, motivating a systematic approach that accounts for the interplay between the underlying geometry and the pre-captured camera viewpoints.

-To effectively model large-scale indoor scenes from hand-held trajectories, a systematic approach that accounts for the interplay between the scene geometry and camera viewpoints is needed.
-In many real-world scenarios, geometric priors are readily available.
-Conventional frameworks for novel-view synthesis first acquire measurements and train the neural volume offline using camera locations extracted from a structure-from-motion (SfM)~\cite{colmap_sfm} pipeline.
-We can then obtain geometric scaffolds from existing neural implicit surface reconstruction methods and develop scene-adaptive strategies to significantly enhance reconstruction quality under confined resources.
+In many real-world scenarios, an approximate scene geometry is readily available.
+The common practice for novel-view synthesis is to first acquire measurements and extract camera poses via a structure-from-motion (SfM)~\cite{colmap_mvs} pipeline to train the neural volume offline.
+During the geometric optimization, we can obtain geometric scaffolds using existing methods, such as neural implicit surface reconstruction methods~\cite{volsdf, monosdf} or feed-forward models~\cite{vggt, MAPAnything}.